|

 #102 Keep Family Traditions

-Parades, driving around to look at Christmas lights, reading the Christmas story from the Bible, etc.
+Parades, driving around to look at Christmas lights, seeing the Nutcracker, reading the Christmas story from the Bible, etc.

 A young girl wrapped in a blanket stands with a group of people on a dimly lit street at night, as they eagerly prepare for Christmas.
 The crowd is captivated by the parade's colorful lights, enhancing the lively urban atmosphere created by buildings lining the street.